Home

 Whether you are refinancing your Arizona Mortgage, primarily to lower your interest rate in order to hopefully be able to reduce your monthly payments, or if you are maybe looking for a home loan for the first time, you have come to the right place.

+It is our hope that you find what you are looking for and be in a much better situation with the information that you will discover here.
 It can be confusing when looking for a loan.
 I know, I too, have certainly been confused with all of the terminology and loan programs that are out there.

-Let's discuss the difference between the TYPES of these mortgages.
+Let's discuss the difference between the TYPES of these mortgages

 ARM: